andrewtarzia/sca_cage_assembler/README.rst

 Code in `scripts` is for the paper at DOI: 10.1002/anie.202217987

-Spindles code is in `spindle-production` for the paper at DOI: TBD
+Spindles code is in `spindle-production` for the "Assembly of a bifurcated knot via sequence selective imine condensation" at DOI: TBD

 If you have any issues contact me at ``andrew dot tarzia at gmail dot com``